semperos/ari/README.md

   - Auto-completion of SQL keywords
   - Help entries for SQL keywords (shown during auto-complete, still WIP)
   - Results of the last-run query/command set to the `sql.p` Goal global (for "SQL previous" and mirroring `ari.p`), so you can switch between `)sql` and `)goal` at the REPL to run queries via SQL and do data processing via Goal.

-## To Do

-See [CHANGES.md](CHANGES.md) for recent changes.

-Non-exhaustive list:

-- IN PROGRESS: Test coverage
-- IN PROGRESS: Consider which of ari's functions should be pervasive; review Goal's approach and implement
-- TODO: Consider which of ari's pervasive functions should operate on dictionaries
-- TODO: BUG When using `-l` flag, loaded files aren't completely evaluated.
-Evaluation stops partway through and it's not immediately clear why.
-- TODO: BUG `json.tbl` produces improper zero values when keys are missing.
-Where possible, column lists should be of uniform type and not generic if the data allows for it.
-- TODO: Make version of `fmt.tbl` that allows setting maximum column width.
-- TODO: Functions to conveniently populate SQL tables with Goal values.
-- TODO: User commands (as found in [APL](https://aplwiki.com/wiki/User_command)), executable from Goal or SQL modes
-- TODO: Integrate rate limiting/shaping (perhaps via uber-go/ratelimit)

-I plan to support the above items.
-The following are stretch goals, nice-to-have's, or thoughts for further consideration:

-- TODO: Use custom table functions via replacement scan to query Goal tables from DuckDB.
-- TODO: `)help` for cross-mode help
-- TODO: System functions to switch between rich and raw REPL `)repl.rich` and `)repl.raw`
-- IN PROGRESS: `tui.` functions in CLI mode using https://github.com/charmbracelet/lipgloss (already a transitive dependency) for colored output, etc.
-- TODO: Implement a subset of [q](https://code.kx.com/q/) functions to extend what Goal already has.
-- Specific user commands:
-  - TODO: Toggle pretty-printing (TBD what this means; can use JSON output at this point for possibly more familiar output)
-  - TODO: Toggle paging at the REPL (as found in [PicoLisp](https://picolisp.com/wiki/?home))
-  - TODO: Toggle colored output

 ## Examples